Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Doors

-SWAP accepts wood and metal doors in good condition, provided all hardware (e.g. knobs and soft-close mechanisms) are removed.
+SWAP accepts wood and metal doors in good condition, with or without hardware.

 Electronics

-SWAP accepts clean small electronics (suitcase-size or smaller) regardless of condition and larger electronics that are clean and functional.
+SWAP accepts clean small electronics regardless of condition and larger electronics that are clean and functional.

 SWAP accepts functional, non-hazardous lab and maintenance equipment.
 SWAP also accepts most non-functioning equipment for parts or repair.